WeblateOrg/weblate/docs/user/search.rst

 -------------

 Any phrase typed into the search box is split into words.
-Strings containing any of them are are shown.
+Strings containing any of them are shown.
 To look for an exact phrase, put "the searchphrase" into quotes (both single (') and double (") quotes will work): ``"this is a quoted string"`` or ``'another quoted string'``.